 Additionally, you can find a list of the institutions that comprise the NSSE 2021 Selected Comparison Groups.

 The Snapshot provides a concise set of key findings from the Spring 2021 administration, with summary comparisons between St. Olaf and similar institutions.

 The NSSE Engagement Indicators combine results from several related items to provide composite measures of: Higher-Order Learning, Reflective and Integrative Learning, Effective Learning Strategies, Quantitative Reasoning, Collaborative Learning, Discussions with Diverse Others, Student-Faculty Interaction, Effective Teaching Practices, Quality of Campus Interactions, and Supportive Campus Environment.

 High-Impact Practices (HIPs) are research-identified as particularly effective in promoting high levels of student learning and retention.
 HIPs demand considerable time and effort, facilitate learning outside the classroom, require meaningful interaction with faculty, encourage collaboration with diverse others, and provide frequent and substantive feedback.
 NSSE findings indicate the extent of student participation in each practice and the number of students who participate in two or more.

 NSSE Topical Module: Academic Advising

-NSSE first-year item frequency distributions and means
+NSSE first-year and senior item frequency distributions and means